AnilaHsu/blog/content/posts/python_numpy I/index.md

 ---
-title: "Python - NumPy 創建與使用方法"
+title: "Python - How to create and use NumPy"
 description: ""
 date: 2021-07-13
 draft: false